kevindh89/mongodb-replicaset-migration/README.md

 __IMPORTANT:__

-* setups should have aligned authorization settings, in this case easiest would be to temp disable the authorization on both ends
+* setups should have aligned authorization settings, we should add a keyFile to the security and share these between server to maintain security

 # Step 1: Setup replicaset with one secondary